Quick answer

 Disclosure Requirements

-Studios must post their Body Art Establishment License in a visible location.
+Where a local permit is required, studios must post it in a visible location.
 You’re also required to display information about aftercare procedures and potential risks of tattooing.
 This isn’t optional decoration.
 Inspectors check for it.

 Penalties